kravcov9109/yamdb_final/README.md

 Change your HOST, USER, PASSPHRASE and SSH_KEY for executing remote ssh commands to deploy Change your TELEGRAM_TO (telegram id) and TELEGRAM_TOKEN for message in your telegram bot.
-Migrations and load data in the database: docker-compose run web python manage.py makemigration docker-compose run web python manage.py migrate docker-compose run web python manage.py loaddata fixtures.json
+Migrations and load data in the database: docker-compose exec web python manage.py makemigrations docker-compose exec web python manage.py migrate docker-compose exec web python manage.py loaddata fixtures.json

 ## Authors